-- 63. In fact, the Product is a credence good because its purported "no white marks" benefit cannot be independently assessed or verified by the consumer at the time of purchase, as retailers prohibit a consumer testing the Product on themselves and/or their clothing and the Product is covered by plastic until after purchase. - 64.
-In purchasing the Product, Plaintiff and the class members had no choice but to necessarily and justifiably rely upon the False Claims as accurate. - 65.
-Had Plaintiffs known that the False Claims were false, Plaintiffs would not have purchased the Product or would not have paid as much for the Product. - 66.
-As the direct and proximate result of the False Claims, Plaintiff and the class members have suffered economic injury by being deprived of the benefit of the bargain they were promised by Defendant. - 67.
-By marketing, selling and distributing the Product to purchasers in Missouri and throughout the United States, Defendant made actionable statements that the Product would cause and/or create and/or lead to "No white marks on 100 colors," and at all times failed to disclose that the Product did in fact cause and/or contribute to white marks on nearly all colors. - 68.
-Defendant engaged in the above-described actionable statements, omissions and concealments with knowledge that the representations were false and/or misleading, and with the intent that consumers rely upon such concealment, suppression and omissions. - 69.
-Alternatively, Defendant was reckless in not knowing that the False Claims were false and misleading at the time they were made. - 70.
-As the distributor, marketer, producer, manufacturer, and seller of the Product, Defendant possessed specialized knowledge regarding the data and information concerning the chemical formula of the Product which the Plaintiff and the class members could not and did not review.
+59. Had Plaintiffs known that the False Claims were false, Plaintiffs would not have purchased the Product or would not have paid as much for the Product.

-- 71. All of Plaintiffs' claims are based on misleading statements that violate FDA regulations.
-Such claims do not seek to impose any additional or different obligations beyond those already required by such FDA regulations. - 72.
+- 60. As the direct and proximate result of the False Claims, Plaintiff and the class members have suffered economic injury by being deprived of the benefit of the bargain they were promised by Defendant. - 61.
+By marketing, selling and distributing the Product to purchasers in Missouri and throughout the United States, Defendant made actionable statements that the Product would cause and/or create and/or lead to "No white marks on 100 colors," and at all times failed to disclose that the Product did in fact cause and/or contribute to white marks on nearly all colors. - 62.
+Defendant engaged in the above-described actionable statements, omissions and concealments with knowledge that the representations were false and/or misleading, and with the intent that consumers rely upon such concealment, suppression and omissions. - 63.
+Alternatively, Defendant was reckless in not knowing that the False Claims were false and misleading at the time they were made. - As the distributor, marketer, producer, manufacturer, and seller of the Product, Defendant possessed specialized knowledge regarding the data and information concerning the chemical formula of the Product which the Plaintiff and the class members could not and did not review. - 65.
+All of Plaintiffs' claims are based on misleading statements that violate FDA regulations.
+Such claims do not seek to impose any additional or different obligations beyond those already required by such FDA regulations. - 66.
 Further, Plaintiffs' claims arise, inter alia, from "front of the box" statements and symbols which are not regulated by the Nutrition Labeling and Education Act.